silvio-blip/ai_dietAssisstant-main/README.md

 # AI Diet Assistant

 Transform your health journey with a full-stack AI-powered diet and nutrition assistant.
-This project leverages modern web technologies and local LLMs to deliver personalized meal plans, nutrition analysis, and smart recommendations—all in a beautiful, user-friendly interface.
+This project leverages modern web technologies and local LLMs to deliver personalized meal plans, nutrition analysis, and smart recommendations, all in a beautiful, user-friendly interface.

 ---